godotengine/godot-docs/contributing/development/core_and_modules/object_class.rst

 This is an integer property named "amount".
 The hint is a range, and the range goes from 0 to 49 in steps of 1 (integers).
-It is only usable for the editor (editing the value visually) but won't be serialized.
+It is only usable for the editor (editing the value visually), but won't be serialized.

 Another example: